-The NETWORKDAYS.INTL is a Date & Time function that calculates and returns the number of business days between two given dates.
+The NETWORKDAYS.INTL is a Date & Time function that calculates and returns the number of workdays between two given dates.
 The NETWORKDAYS.INTL function allows you to specify which days of the week are weekends and also use a list of holidays.
 In this guide, we’re going to show you how to use the NETWORKDAYS.INTL function to find the number of business days between two dates, and also go over some tips and error handling methods.

-Supported versions
+Supported Versions

 NETWORKDAYS.INTL Function Syntax